 1. PUMPKIN BOWLING

 These pumpkin bowling pins were made from 2 liter bottles.
 I simply wrapped the bottle with orange construction paper and added a pumpkin face.
-You could also turn frosted, plastic cups into ghosts, or even paper towel rolls into ghosts by drawing a ghostly face using a black marker.
+You could also turn frosted, plastic cups into ghosts, or even paper towel rolls into ghosts by drawing a ghostly face with a black marker.

 2. CAULDRON PUMPKIN TOSS